 Springtime is the perfect time for picnics, and what’s a picnic without a sandwich?
 Not very appetizing, that’s for sure.
 So if you’re looking to add some variety to your picnic spread, why not try out this delicious vegetarian picnic sandwich?
 It’s sure to be a hit with both vegetarians and meat-eaters alike!
 Plus, it’s easy to make and transport, so you can enjoy your picnic worry-free.
 So grab your favorite blanket and head outdoors – this veggie picnic sandwich is sure to make your lunch break feel like a mini vacation!

 Did you know that there’s evidence that enjoying time in green spaces promotes mental health?

+What sandwiches are best for a picnic?
+Pressed sandwiches!
 A pressed sandwich is a fairly simple, yet very convenient concept: You take a loaf of bread, cut it in half, fill it with ingredients, and refrigerate it overnight under something heavy in order to press it and help develop its flavors.

 These sandwiches are ideal for picnics since:

 - The type of bread used is thick, so they keep their consistency (ie, minimal sogginess).

 - They can be prepared the night before, which not only helps the flavors develop better, but saves time as well.